Wavenumber-explicit hp-FEM analysis for Maxwell's equations with impedance boundary conditions: Introduction

-Underlying this convergence analysis is a wavenumber-explicit regularity theory for (\ref{eq:model}) akin to the Helmholtz case discussed above of the form \textquotedblleft regularity by decomposition\textquotedblright \ (Theorem~\ref{TheoMainIt}).
-Such a regularity theory was developed for Maxwell's equation in full space in the very recent paper \cite{melenk2018wavenumber}, where the decomposition is directly accessible in terms of Newton potential and layer potentials.
+At the heart of the $k$-explicit convergence analysis for (\ref{eq:model}) is a $k$-explicit regularity theory for the above mentioned dual problem.
+Similarly to the Helmholtz case discussed above, it takes the form of a ``regularity by decomposition'' (Theorem~\ref{TheoMainIt}).
+Such a regularity theory was developed for Maxwell's equations in full space in the recent paper \cite{MelenkSauterMaxwell_I}, where the decomposition is directly accessible in terms of the Newton potential and layer potentials.
 For the present bounded domain case, however, an explicit construction of the decomposition is not available, and the iterative construction as in the Helmholtz case of \cite{mm_stas_helm2} has to be brought to bear.
 For this, a significant complication in the Maxwell case compared to the Helmholtz case arises from the requirement that the frequency filters used in the construction be such that they produce solenoidal fields if the argument is solenoidal.

 While our wavenumber-explicit regularity result Theorem~\ref{TheoMainIt} underlies our proof of quasioptimal convergence of the high order Galerkin method (cf.\ Theorem~\ref{thm:quasi-optimality}), it also proves useful for wavenumber-explicit interpolation error estimates as worked out in Corollary~\ref{cor:convergence}.